mcrosson/qmk-ardux-kmn/DEVELOPMENT.md

 # RGBLIGHT_ENABLE whether or not to turn on some underglow features. default: no ; uses a TON of rom space and we need a lot for 40% ardux to work
 # SPLIT_USB_DETECT use this option (see kemo builds) when using an unmodified miranda or old elite-c
 # ARDUX_LAYER_UNDERGLOW use this to enable layer underglow support.
 NOTE: this likely will *not work* with avr
+# ARDUX_LAYER_UNDERGLOW_ONLY_PRIMARY use this to disable the layer underglow on the non 'main' half of a split for 40% ardux (ie. only light the side that corresponds to the handedness of the 40% layout config)
 qmk -v compile -e ALLOW_WARNINGS=yes
                -e ARDUX_SIZE=[std|big|40p] \
                -e ARDUX_HAND=[left|right] \